mavera12/EHR/Support-different-random-variable-distribution-types-within-Synthea.md

   * Requires distributions to specify their properties in a way that does not conflict
   * Potential for user confusion if a distribution is picked that they didn't expect

+### Dealing with `range` and `duration`
+Existing states have their random variable properties in either `range` or `duration`.
+The name range works well for a normal distribution, but it's awkward to be the parent property for a Gaussian distribution being described by a mean and standard deviation.

+#### Live with the awkwardness
+Keep the existing property names.

+* Pros
+  * Backwards compatible
+* Cons
+  * Feels gross

+#### Rename the properties
+Change `range` and `duration` properties to something like `distribution`.

+* Pros
+  * GMF representation would make more sense
+* Cons
+  * Breaks existing GMF JSON format
+  * Would require translation of existing modules

+#### Deprecate `range` and `duration`, provide new `distribution` property
+Leave the old stuff alone.
+Note that it is deprecated and will be removed in a future release.
+Create a new property that supports all of the desired distributions.

+* Pros
+  * Backwards compatible
+* Cons
+  * Implementation becomes more of a mess